-- (a) On the date on which a Loss

-Absorption Event occurs (the Loss

-Absorption Event Conversion Date)

-NAB must immediately determine:

-- the number of NAB CPS that will Convert and the number of other Relevant Tier 1 Capital Instruments which will convert into Ordinary Shares or be written off (in accordance with clause 4.2 or clause 4.3, as applicable); and

-- (ii) the identity of Holders on the Loss Absorption Event Conversion Date and in making that determination may make any decisions with respect to the identity of the Holders at that time as may be necessary or desirable to ensure Conversion occurs in an orderly manner, including disregarding any transfers of NAB CPS that have not been settled or registered at that time.
+- (a) On the date on which a Loss Absorption Event occurs (the Loss Absorption Event Conversion Date) NAB must immediately determine: - (i) the number of NAB CPS II that will Convert and the number of other Relevant Tier 1 Capital Instruments which will convert into Ordinary Shares or be written off (in accordance with clause 4.2 or clause 4.3, as applicable); and - (ii) the identity of Holders whose NAB CPS II will Convert on the Loss Absorption Event Conversion Date and in making that determination may make any decisions with respect to the identity of the Holders at that time as may be necessary or desirable to ensure Conversion occurs in an orderly manner, including disregarding any transfers of NAB CPS II that have not been settled or registered at that time.

-- (b) If NAB is permitted, in accordance with this clause 4, to convert into Ordinary Shares a proportion of NAB CPS and other Relevant Tier 1 Capital Instruments, NAB must endeavour to select the NAB CPS of Holders to be converted on an approximately proportionate basis among all Holders, but may make adjustments among Holders to take account of the effect on marketable parcels and other logistical considerations, provided always that nothing in the making of the selection or the adjustments is to delay or impede the Conversion taking effect on the Loss Absorption Event Conversion Date. - (c) Despite any other provision in these Terms, on the Loss Absorption Event Conversion Date the relevant number (as determined under this clause 4.4) of NAB CPS will Convert immediately and irrevocably. - (d) None of the following shall prevent, impede or delay the Conversion of NAB CPS as required by this clause 4.4: - (i) any failure to convert into Ordinary Shares or write off, or delay in the conversion into Ordinary Shares or write off of, other Relevant Tier 1 Capital Instruments; - (ii) any failure or delay in giving a Loss Absorption Event Notice; and - (iii) any failure or delay in quotation of the Ordinary Shares to be issued on Conversion. - (e) From the Loss Absorption Event Conversion Date NAB shall treat the Holder in respect of its NAB CPS as the holder of the Conversion Number of Ordinary Shares and will take all such steps, including updating any register, required to record the Conversion.
+- (b) If NAB is permitted, in accordance with this clause 4, to convert into Ordinary Shares a proportion of NAB CPS II and other Relevant Tier 1 Capital Instruments, NAB must endeavour to select the NAB CPS II of Holders to be converted on an approximately proportionate basis among all Holders, but may make adjustments among Holders to take account of the effect on marketable parcels and other logistical considerations, provided always that nothing in the making of the selection or the adjustments is to delay or impede the Conversion taking effect on the Loss Absorption Event Conversion Date. - (c) Despite any other provision in these Terms, on the Loss Absorption Event Conversion Date the relevant number (as determined under this clause 4.4) of NAB CPS II will Convert immediately and irrevocably. - (d) A Loss Absorption Event occurs immediately on the day when NAB determines or is notified by APRA of the event whether or not the day is a Business Day and NAB must perform the obligations in respect of it on that day accordingly. - (e) None of the following shall prevent, impede or delay the Conversion of NAB CPS II as required by this clause 4.4: - (i) any failure to convert into Ordinary Shares or write off, or delay in the conversion into Ordinary Shares or write off of, other Relevant Tier 1 Capital Instruments; - (ii) any failure or delay in giving a Loss Absorption Event Notice; and - (iii) any failure or delay in quotation of the Ordinary Shares to be issued on Conversion. - (f) From the Loss Absorption Event Conversion Date NAB shall treat the Holder in respect of its NAB CPS II as the holder of the Conversion Number of Ordinary Shares and will take all such steps, including updating any register, required to record the Conversion.